-These financial statements are prepared on a going concern basis.
+These financial statements are prepared on a going concern basis, for at least 12 months from the date of authorising these accounts for issuance.
 Further details on this are set out in note 1 to the Annual Report.

 Annual General Meeting